 The River Pulangi is the largest tributary of the River Mindanao.
-It stretches 199 miles and has the largest watershed in Philippine covering an area of 1.8 million hectares.
+It stretches 199 miles and has the largest watershed in the Philippines covering an area of 1.8 million hectares.
 A power station has been built along the river with a production capacity of 255 megawatts, and another one has been proposed with a projected capacity of over 300 megawatts.
 This project has sparked opposition with some arguing that the dam would submerge the grave of ancient ancestors known as Apo Mamalu.
-The indigenous people are also unhappy with the construction of the dams arguing that it will erode their culture.
-The waters of the river are utilized for agricultural irrigation and domestic use.
 Tributaries feeding the river include the Manupali River, Muleta River, Bobonawan River, Tigwa River, and Bukidnon River.

 The source of this river is in the Sierra Madre highlands and it drains into Manila Bay at Bulacan, covering a distance of 162 miles from its source to its mouth.
 Its tributaries are the Rio Chico, the Penaranda River, and the Coronel-Santor River.
-The river basin experiences annual floods which result in destruction of property and loss of life.
-The worst flood occurred in 1972 where the entire Pampanga, Bulacan, Nueva Ecija and, Tarlac provinces were submerged.
 Three dams have been constructed along this river, and they provide water for irrigation to the residents of Nueva Ecija province.
 At the lower end of the river, the water is used in fish farming and a newly constructed irrigation scheme.

 Longest Rivers In The Philippines

 Your Chicago Citation